-- 21.1 Each councillor will introduce his or her speech by indicating whether he/she is speaking in support of the motion, the amendment or introducing. - 21.2 Except with the consent of the Provost, a speech must not exceed eight minutes, when a councillor is moving an original motion or an amendment and four minutes in any other case. - 21.3 A councillor must direct his or her speech to the question under discussion, a personal explanation or a point of order. - 21.4 A councillor may only speak once during the debate, on an item of business to either move a motion or an amendment or second or speak to a motion or an amendment moved by another member.
-A councillor who seconds a motion or amendment may do so formally, reserving his or her entitlement to speak on the matter to a later stage in the debate. - 21.5 The exceptions are:- - (i) to speak on the substantive motion; - (ii) to exercise a right of reply; - (iii) on a point of order; and
+- 21.1 Each councillor will introduce his or hertheir speech by indicating whether he/shethey is are speaking in support of the motion, the amendment or introducing. - 21.2 Except with the consent of the Provost, a speech must not exceed eight minutes, when a councillor is moving an original motion or an amendment and four minutes in any other case. - 21.3 A councillor must direct his or hertheir speech to the question under discussion, a personal explanation or a point of order. - 21.4 A councillor may only speak once during the debate on any motion or amendment, on an item of business to either move a motion or an amendment or second or speak to a motion or an amendment moved by another member.
+A councillor who moves or seconds a motion or amendment may do so formally, reserving his or hertheir entitlement to speak on the matter to a later stage in the debate provided that where moving a motion or amendment consists of the recommendations in the report. - 21.5 The exceptions are:- - (i) to speak on the substantive motionask questions; - (ii) to exercise a right of reply;

+- (iii) on a point of order; and

-- (iv) by way of personal explanation. - 21.6 The mover of a motion has a right of reply at the close of the debate on the motion, immediately before it is put to the vote.
-No councillor shall speak after the mover of the motion has exercised his right of reply.
+- (iv) by way of personal explanation.

+- 21.6 The mover of a motion has a right of reply at the close of the debate on the motion, immediately before it is put to the vote.
+No councillor shall speak after the mover of the motion has exercised his their right of reply.
 If an amendment is moved, the mover of the original motion is entitled to a right of reply at the close of the debate on the amendment but must not otherwise speak on the amendment.
 The mover of an amendment has no right of reply to the debate on that amendment.
 At the end of the debate, the Provost will call on the original mover of the motion to exercise his/her final right of reply after which the question will be put.